Login/Group Role Dialog¶

 The following is an example of the sql command generated by user selections in the Login/Group Role dialog:

-The example creates a login role named alice with CREATE ROLE privileges; the role is limited to 3 connections to the server at any given time.
+The example creates a login role named alice with pem_user privileges; the role can make unlimited connections to the server at any given time.

 - Click the Save button to save work.